asgasg/ultimatetools/README.md

 Mod adding 3 new toolsets plus one bonus toolset to Minetest.
 By Asg.
 Some code by Qwrwed.
 License: WTFPL for code, CC-BY-NC-SA for textures (http://creativecommons.org/licenses/by-nc-sa/3.0/)
-Note: rename the extracted folder into 'ut' without the quoatation marks.
+Note: rename the extracted folder into 'ut' without the quotation marks.

 This mod includes:
 Magnesium/Aluminium/Platinum Tools- Greatsword, Picel, Waraxe;